Financial Aid and Scholarship Resources

 Federal Work-Study (FWS) student employment positions are available onsite at USG.
 If you need convenient part-time employment, please read on.

 Students who apply and qualify for a Federal Work-Study (FWS) award as part of their financial aid package may pursue FWS employment positions available onsite at USG.
 An array of positions is available in both the Student Services and Academic Program offices, including positions in office/clerical, computer support, student services, and other areas.

 To participate in the FWS program, students must apply for financial aid using the Free Application for Federal Student Aid and be awarded FWS through their home institution.
-For more information on how to apply or for job placement assistance, please contact the USG Student Services Office or a financial aid representative from your home institution.
+For more information on how to apply or for job placement assistance, please contact the USG Center for Student Engagement and Financial Resources or a financial aid representative from your home institution.
 For more information, please email firstname.lastname@example.org.